React

 Requirements

-For Tidewave Web to be capable of changing both your frontend and backend at once, your React application must be located in the same Git repository root as your backend project.
-Furthermore, if your backend (Rails, Phoenix, etc.) is the one serving your frontend, no further changes are necessary.
-However, if your frontend and backend are effectively two different servers in development running on different ports, additional configuration in your build tool is necessary.
+Additionally, if your backend (Django, Phoenix, Rails, etc) is the one serving your frontend, no further changes are necessary.
+However, if your frontend and backend are effectively two different servers in development running on different ports, you will need to proxy the /tidewave route in your frontend to your backend.
 Please see the steps below.

 Vite support